 The trail now connects with additional trails and recreation amenities at the Hess Field Complex.
 After walking the first portion of the trail that runs parallel to State Route 54 (and crosses a small covered bridge), it winds through a beautiful stretch of deciduous forest above Mahoning Creek.
 The enjoyable 3.8 mile loop is a multi-purpose trail that accommodates bicyclists and walkers of all ages.
 Dogs are allowed, if they are leashed.

 If you go: If you’re coming into Danville on State Rt.
 54 from Interstate 80, turn right onto Route 642 (Liberty Valley Road) and make an immediate left onto a dirt road/parking area.
 This is the J. Manley Robbins trailhead.
 Further down the trail, the Hess Recreation Area has several fields and a pavilion that can seat up to 75 people.
 If you prefer to begin your journey from the Hess Recreation Area, there’s ample parking and easy access to hop onto the Hess Trail Loop, including the J. Manley Robbins Trail segment.

 More Info About the Area

-Looking for more info about the Columbia-Montour region before you visit to hike these trails?
+Looking for even more info about the Columbia-Montour region before you visit to hike these trails?
 Request a free Travel Guide or a number of other free brochures including a covered bridge driving map to help plan your trip into a fun-filled weekend.
 You’ll find a list of area restaurants and lodging options, outfitters, other area attractions, and more!